 Our Kickstarter campaign has received $74,000 from over 2,000 backers!
 TV Tropes 2.0 is coming.
 There is no stopping it now.
 We have 4 days left.
 At $75K we can also develop an API and at $100K the tropes web series will be produced.
 View the project here and discuss here.

 Series: Taiyou Sentai Sun Vulcan aka: Taiyou Sentai Sunvulcan

-Yes, there's no ladies in this team.
+Yes, there's no ladies in this team, and the team number will never grow to five.
 Just this once, we swear.

 Kagayake!* Shine!
 Taiyou Sentai!
 Sun!
 Vulcan!

 Taiyō Sentai Sun Vulcan (Solar Squadron Sun Vulcan) is the fifth Super Sentai series, which aired from 1981 to 1982.Three soldiers from the Guardians of World Peace (GOWP) are assembled to become Sun Vulcan.
 Their mission: to defend the world from the machinations of the Machine Empire Black Magma.The only Super Sentai entry that continues the storyline from the previous show, it featured the first animal-themed team of rangers, as well as the first sword-wielding red ranger.
 It is also notable for having the Sentai team with the fewest members (with just three full-time heroes instead of the usual five) and the only one without a female ranger.

 Chest Insignia: The sun-shaped badges on the Sun Vulcan suits.
 The team also makes use of the belt buckle variant, featuring images of their animals on the belts.